he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/vehicle/Snail Coach.md

 ---
 **Speed** 15 feet, climb 15 feet (alchemical, magical) **Collision** 7d6 (DC 21)
 **Adhesive Secretions** This vehicle secretes an alchemical adhesive that allows it to stick to and climb up solid surfaces.
 Spaces the snail coach moves through become difficult terrain for 1 round.
 Any creature that ends their turn on the adhesive must succeed at a DC 23 Reflex save or take a –10-foot status penalty to its Speeds for 1 round.
-On a critical failure, the creature is also [[Immobilized]] for 1 round ([[Escape]] DC 23).
+On a critical failure, the creature is also [[DATABASE/condition/Immobilized|immobilized]] for 1 round ([[DATABASE/action/Escape|Escape]] DC 23).